Julien-R44/hot-hook/README.md

 })
 ```

+The `hot.init` function internally call [`register`](https://nodejs.org/api/module.html#moduleregisterspecifier-parenturl-options) from `node:module` to hook into the module loading process.
+This is why you need to call it as early as possible, otherwise modules imported before the call to `hot.init` will not benefit from hot module reloading.

 Next, you need to include the types for `import.meta.hot` in your project.
 To do this, add the following code in a `.d.ts` file or in the `types` property of your `tsconfig.json`.

 ```ts